risk-of-thunder/R2Wiki/docs/Mod-Creation/Assets/Items.md

 ---

-The [boilerplate mod](https://github.com/risk-of-thunder/r2boilerplate) implements a very simple item, so using it as a reference point is useful.
+The [example plugin](https://github.com/risk-of-thunder/ExamplePlugin) implements a very simple item, so using it as a reference point is useful.

 ## [ItemAPI](https://github.com/risk-of-thunder/R2API/tree/master/R2API.Items)